Studer A827 24 Track Audio Recorder

 • Tape counter display with corresponding function keys and internal locator functions.

-• Tape-specific settings such as equalization (NAB/CCIR), tape parameters A and B, tape speeds and varispeed.
+• Tape-specific settings such as equalisation (NAB/CCIR), tape parameters A and B, tape speeds and varispeed.

 • Menu control with LC display and monitor mode function keys (for automatic muting during rewind and automatic changeover to input during stop or spooling) and record mode (for master/safe changeover, drop-in rehearsal and record delay compensation).

-With its excellent tape transport characteristics and audio electronics the STUDER A827 is eminently suited for integration into synchronization systems.
+With its excellent tape transport characteristics and audio electronics the Studer A827 is eminently suited for integration into synchronisation systems.
 The TC channel can be defined and specified by the use.
-A STUDER tape lock synchronizer (option) can be installed directly into the machine.
+A Studer tape lock synchroniser (option) can be installed directly into the machine.
 The machine console has already been prepared (for two 19″ modules, I unit of vertical rack space each).
-A separate synchronizer connector panel (option) on the machine’s rear side provides simple and convenient access to the periphery.
-The local control unit (LCU) of the synchronizer can be fitted into the VU-meter panel at a convenient viewing height.
-The A827 can be readily integrated into any production and editing system.
+A separate synchroniser connector panel (option) on the machine’s rear side provides simple and convenient access to the periphery.
+The local control unit (LCU) of the synchroniser can be fitted into the VU-meter panel at a convenient viewing height.
+The Studer A827 can be readily integrated into any production and editing system.

 Emulation

-The STUDER A827 is also well suited for direct integration into video editing systems.
-For audio-follows-video applications a STUDER emulator (option) makes the tape recorder behave like a video machine.
+The Studer A827 is also well suited for direct integration into video editing systems.
+For audio-follows-video applications a Studer emulator (option) makes the tape recorder behave like a video machine.
 There is room for the 19″ emulator unit to be installed into the machine console.
-Because the operating unit is the same size as the synchronizer LCU it fits into the same convenient mounting location on the VU-meter panel.
+Because the operating unit is the same size as the synchroniser LCU it fits into the same convenient mounting location on the VU-meter panel.
 The A827 can easily be incorporated into any video editing system.

 Menu-controlled parameter input